tkellehe/nerve/README.md

 The third byte is the position used to produce the values.
 The last byte is the evaluation byte that when reaches the second byte will grow and produce an output.

-The program can be ran from the command like with the following:
+The program can be ran from the command with the following:
 ```bash
 python3 tad.py -b -t "a" -c "\x07\xC9\x35\x37"
 ```